-1 Notice for Python 3 users 2

-2 Download 2
+1 Download 2

-3 Defining a schema 3
+2 Defining a schema

-4 Serializing and deserializing without code generation 3
+3 Serializing and deserializing without code generation 3

 This is a short guide for getting started with Apache Avro# using Python.
 This guide only covers using Avro for data serialization; see Patrick Hunt's Avro RPC Quick Start for a good introduction to using Avro for RPC.